spiralizing/academic-kickstart/content/authors/admin/_index.md

 # Organizations/Affiliations
 organizations:
-- name: University of Pennsylvania
+- name: Biology Department, University of Pennsylvania
   url: ""

 # Short bio (displayed in user profile at end of posts)
 bio:

 interests:
-- Statistical properties of music scores
+- Statistical properties in music and language
-- Self organization and criticality
+- Collective dynamics in social systems
-- Creativity and cognition
+- Creative and cognitive processes in arts and science

 education:
   courses: